Music With Mr. Bryant

 Mr. Brian Bryant was born in Fort Bragg, North Carolina.
 He demonstrated interest in music at an early age by participating in his elementary school chorus, drama productions, and beginning orchestra.
 His passion for music was also cultivated in his church as he served in the adult/mass choir, where he also learned how to direct and arrange vocals.
 Mr. Bryant continued to study strings (viola) at Morehouse College.
 As a student, he was a Morehouse College Glee Club member, the Atlanta University Center Symphony Orchestra.
 He also served as the viola member of the Spelman-Morehouse String Quartet.
-While in seminary, Mr. Bryant started tutoring in math and reading at local schools through America Reads America Counts program.
+While in seminary, Mr. Bryant started tutoring in math and reading at local schools through the America Reads America Counts program.
 This led him to become a paraprofessional in Special Education in the National Heritage Academies in Durham, NC.
 Mr. Bryant became the Spanish K-8 teacher for three years before serving as the Community Engagement Coordinator of a music education non-profit, BUMP: The Triangle, which focused on the education of the music of the African Diaspora.
 In 2018, he was a fellow of the SphinxConnect Conference, which promotes African Americans and minorities in the classical arts, including the orchestra.
 In 2018, Mr. Bryant returned to the Atlanta metro area to teach fourth grade at North Metro Academy of Performing Arts before transitioning to DeKalb County Schools to teach fifth grade Social Studies for two years.
 He has continued to serve as a vocalist in local churches, including Friendship Baptist Church in Atlanta, Georgia.
 He looks forward to serving as the music teacher at North Metro and desires to provide a robust music education program for its scholars.

 Physical Education @ NMAPA